BMA position on physician-assisted dying

 Protecting and representing BMA members

-• BMA members who would be willing to provide assisted dying if it were legalised;
+- BMA members who would be willing to provide assisted dying if it were legalised;

 General

-• an ‘opt-in’ model for doctors to provide assisted dying
+- an ‘opt-in’ model for doctors to provide assisted dying

 Protection from discrimination and abuse

-• provision for safe access zones
+- provision for safe access zones

 Delivering an assisted dying service

-• adequate funding and equitable access
+- adequate new funding and equitable access

 Oversight and monitoring

-• open and transparent regulation
+- open and transparent regulation

-• the collection and publication of data
+- the collection and publication of data

-• a review of all assisted deaths.
+- a review of all assisted deaths.

-BMA views
+BMA views (updated August 2026)

 General approach

-If assisted dying were to be legalised in any part of the United Kingdom or the Crown Dependencies (Jersey, Guernsey and Isle of Man), the BMA would want to see legislation that gives doctors genuine choice about whether, and if so to what extent, they are willing to participate.
+If assisted dying were legalised in any part of the United Kingdom or the Crown Dependencies (Jersey, Guernsey and Isle of Man), the BMA would want to see legislation that gives doctors genuine choice about whether, and if so to what extent, they are willing to participate.
 In particular, the BMA would want to see:

-An ‘opt in’ model for doctors to provide assisted dying
+An ‘opt-in’ model for doctors to provide assisted dying

 The BMA believes that any legislation to permit physician-assisted dying should be based on an ‘opt-in’ model, so that only those doctors who positively choose to participate are able to do so.
 Doctors who opt in to provide the service should also be able to choose which parts of the service they are willing to provide (eg assessing eligibility and/or prescribing and/or administering drugs to eligible patients).